Pandaqi/Pandaqi-Studio/pandaqi-studio-dev/content/hasty-accusations/_index.md

 boardgame: true

 title: "Hasty Accusations"
-headerTitle: "Hasty Accusations | Ensure your character survives the murder investigation, but do it in secret."
+headerTitle: "Ensure your character survives the murder investigation, but do it in secret"
 blurb: "Everybody is investigating the same murder and pointing fingers every which way.
 Secret fingers.
 With secret actions.
 And you don't want too many targeting your hidden role."

 extraCSS: true
 downloadLink: "https://drive.google.com/drive/folders/1rpuM28gjwNK5-sSxLlJj0HYrXq8mgZkr" # already updated!

-fullHeaderImg: "hasty_accusations_header"
-headerImg: "hasty_accusations_header"

-headerThumb: "hasty_accusations_favicon"

 customHeight: "small"
 headerDarkened: true